 No evidence for using remdesivir in pregnancy was identified.
 The marketing authorisation confirms the lack of evidence and notes that remdesivir should be avoided in pregnancy unless 'the clinical condition of the women requires treatment with it'.
-People who are pregnant are often excluded from clinical trials, which could lead to inequity if some adults could have remdesivir as part of a clinical trial but people who are pregnant could not.
+People who are pregnant are often excluded from clinical trials, which could lead to inequity if some people could have remdesivir as part of a clinical trial but not if they are pregnant.
 However, the proposed inequity is outweighed by the possibility of harm from remdesivir use in people who need high-flow or more intensive oxygen therapy.

 The panel were not aware of any systematically collected evidence about acceptability.
-A potential deterring factor to acceptability could be that the certainty of current evidence is only moderate.
-However, the panel noted the consistent direction of effect in favour of standard care for those on higher levels of respiratory support.
+A potential deterring factor to acceptability could be that the certainty of current evidence is low to very low.
+However, the panel noted the consistent direction of effect in favour of standard care for people on higher levels of respiratory support.

-It is anticipated that, when considering the risks and benefits of treatment, most people who are admitted to hospital with COVID-19 pneumonia and need high-flow oxygen supplementation, NIV or IMV would choose not to have remdesivir.
+It is anticipated that, when considering the risks and benefits of treatment, most people who are admitted to hospital with COVID-19 pneumonia and need high-flow oxygen, NIV or IMV would choose not to have remdesivir.